Search for Important Questions

 1. Define Human Rights.
 Put some light on its actual condition in India.

-2. What are the functions of the National Human Rights Commission?
+2. Who appoints the Chairperson of a State Human Rights Commission?

 1. Which article of the Universal Declaration of Human Rights deals with the right to health?